 I first visited Penzance in 2013 when there weren’t many gluten free options.
-I have since been back maybe seven or eight times (I’ve lost count!), including my most recent trip in October 2021.
+I have since been back maybe seven or eight times (I’ve lost count!).
 Each time I have learned more about the Penzance gluten free scene, and in this blog post I will finally be sharing my full gluten free Penzance guide!

 Keep reading for my guide to gluten free Penzance restaurants, as well as some gluten free options in nearby Marazion and Mousehole.